PhilippSpiess/Robotics_EPFL/README.md

 ## Microrobotics

-Epuck robot programmed in C/C++ to follow a sound source and avoid obstacles.
+Epuck robot programmed in C++ to follow a sound source and avoid obstacles.
 The project involved sound processing using FFT, motor control with a PID controller, proximity sensor signal processing.

 ## Model Predictive Control

 In a team of three, we implemented model predictive control in Matlab to simulate a quadcopter with non-linear dynamics tracking a references and successfully rejecting noise.
+The first part of the project involved modelling quadcopter dynamics.
+Then the invariant sets were computed to optimize the control using MPC.

 ## Labs